-Director of Dining Conference Services
+VP of Auxiliary and Conference Services

 - 1. Direct and arrange for emergency meals. - 2.
 Request necessary food & liquid supplies. - 3.
 Coordinate efforts with Red Cross and other agencies. - 4.
-Coordinate with Dean of Students regarding meal procedures.
+Coordinate with Dean of Students regarding meal procedures. - 5.
+Assist with all equipment needed for safety measures for students and employees. - Assist with vehicle needs.